Aarav-Makhija-1/AI-Powered-Personal-Finance-Tracker/README.md

 **Author**
 --------

-This project was created by Your Name.
-I am a passionate software developer specializing in web development and machine learning.
+This project was created by Aarav Makhija I am a passionate software developer specializing in web development and machine learning.
 Feel free to connect with me on GitHub!

 **Acknowledgements**
 ----------------